 After tons (yes, tons) of archeological findings were removed from the site, seeing the finished garden was a like a breath of fresh air.
 Alfama’s beautiful light now stretches closer to the river, as the old Campo das Cebolas parking lot was replaced by a beautiful green lawn, trees, and playground equipment for kids.

-As for the archeological findings left behind, you’ll see a 17th century stone staircase that led to a previously existent old harbor.No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+As for the archeological findings left behind, you’ll see a 17th century stone staircase that led to a previously existent old harbor.Want our insider’s guide to eating in Lisbon?
+Just add your email address in the form below!

 Sandra Henriques is a freelance web content writer and travel blogger born in the Azores and based in Lisbon for 20+ years.
 Since 2014 she’s been blogging about travel, culture, and the people she meets in between at Tripper, a blog on sustainable cultural tourism.